dgarlitt/karma-nyan-reporter/README.md

 Options
 =========

-If you want to supress the stack trace at the end of the test run you can use the suppressStackTrace option.
+If you want to supress the stack trace at the end of the test run you can use the suppressErrorReport option.

 ```js
 // karma.conf.js